Pace says Bears remain committed to Trubisky as starting QB

 ”Mitch is our starter,” Pace said. ”We believe in Mitch and we believe in the progress that he’s gonna continue to make.”

+Helfrich led Oregon to a 37-16 record and a run to the first College Football Playoff championship game as the Ducks’ head coach from 2013 to 16.
+The Bears hired him as their offensive coordinator in 2018.

+With coach Matt Nagy calling the plays, Chicago showed some flair before taking a step back this season.
+The Bears ranked 29th on offense, 27th in rushing, 25th in passing, 27th in touchdowns and 29th in scoring.

-The Bears were banking on Trubisky taking another big step in his third year in the NFL and second in coach Matt Nagy’s system.
+They were banking on Trubisky taking another big step in his third year in the NFL and second in Nagy’s system.
 But instead of emerging as a top-tier quarterback, the No. 2 overall pick in the 2017 draft took a step back.

 Chicago went 8-8 after winning the NFC North at 12-4 and missed the playoffs for the eighth time in nine years, certainly not what the Bears envisioned.
 They came in with Super Bowl hopes, only to fall out of the playoff running in the early going.
 And now, they’re trying to pick up the pieces rather than prepare for the postseason run they had been expecting ever since they got knocked out in a gut-wrenching wild-card loss to Philadelphia last year.